 Note that there is only one access, made up of four colours and it is held up by four pillars.
 Each colour: red sacrifice, blue heavenly, purple royalty and white, righteousness is an aspect that only Christ could attain to.
-The four pillars also typify and speak of how each aspect of his characteristics was clearly upheld by the four gospel writers comes to the Father except by me."
+The four pillars also typify and speak of how each aspect of his characteristics was clearly upheld by the four gospel writers morning when he tends the lamps.
+He must burn incense again when he lights the lamps at twilight so incense will burn regularly before the Lord for generations to come.
+Do not offer on this altar any other incense..."
+Exodus 30:7-9